 #9 Complete Small Task For People

-A new way that has popped up over the last few years is to do task for people.
-This might sound a bit basic but in a world where everyone wants something done for them this could be the perfect opportunity for you.
+A new way that has popped up over the last few years is to do tasks for people.
+This might sound a bit basic but in a world where everyone wants something done for them, this could be the perfect opportunity for you.

 This option is provided by a company called Task Rabbit.
 They allow you to help people solve everything from finding them a cup of coffee to moving furniture.
-The great thing is since everything is all based around an app on your phone you have complete control over when your available and when your not.
+The great thing is since everything is all based around an app on your phone you have complete control over when you are available and when you’re not.

-Try it: If you think you could help people with small simple task then:
+Try it: If you think you could help people with small simple tasks then:

 - Download the Task Rabbit app on your smartphone to apply.

-- Once your approved simply bid on task that you think you can do.
+- Once you are approved simply bid on a task that you think you can do.